cervantesnathalia/work_buddies/table_photos/Final Project - Notes.md

    OK.  - Function  - Search All Teams
    OK.  - Function  - Search All individuals
    me   - Function  - Search by Name - Individual
-   me   - Function  - Search by Name - Team
+   me   - Function  - Search by Location - Individual

    me   - Link all the users to the information of each individual me   - Show Each Individual - Name, position , email , Oficce Location , Time Zone